-- 83. If the employee feels that their grievance has not been satisfactorily resolved then they should have the opportunity to appeal.
-An appeal should be made without unreasonable delay, advising the employer in writing of their grounds of appeal. - 84.
-An employer should hear the appeal without unreasonable delay and at a time and place which should be notified to the employee in advance. - 85.
-The appeal should be dealt with impartially and wherever possible by a manager who has not previously been involved in the case. - 86.
-Workers have a statutory right to be accompanied at any such appeal hearing. - 87.
+- 78. Where an employee feels that their grievance has not been satisfactorily resolved they should appeal.
+They should let their employer know the grounds for their appeal without unreasonable delay and in writing. - 79.
+Appeals should be heard without unreasonable delay and at a time and place which should be notified to the employee in advance. - 80.
+The appeal should be dealt with impartially and wherever possible by a manager who has not previously been involved in the case. - 81.
+Workers have a statutory right to be accompanied at any such appeal hearing. - 82.
 The outcome of the appeal should be communicated to the employee in writing without unreasonable delay.

-Overlapping grievance and disciplinary issues
+Overlapping grievance and disciplinary cases

-88. Where an employee raises a grievance during a disciplinary process the disciplinary process may be temporarily suspended in order to deal with the grievance.
-There may be situations where the employer may find it more convenient to deal with both issues concurrently.
+83. Where an employee raises a grievance during a disciplinary process the disciplinary process may be temporarily suspended in order to deal with the grievance.
+Where the grievance and disciplinary cases are related it may be appropriate to deal with both issues concurrently.